kettanaito/react-advanced-form/docs/callbacks/Form/onInvalid.md

 # `Form.onInvalid`

 ## Specification
 Called once the submit is prevented due to invalid validation state of the form.
-Useful for any kind of xustom logic based on the invalid fields.
+Useful for any kind of custom logic based on the invalid fields.

 ### Arguments